rakibul4516/edu-dream-website/questions_and_answers.md

 - C: Hi there, null
 - D: ReferenceError

- <h1>Ans:  B-- `Hi there, undefined`</h1>
+ <h3>Ans: B- `Hi there, undefined`</h3>

-<p>Explaine: sayHi is a  function give a 'name' parameter, which you can use to build the greeting message.
-However, when you call sayHi() without passing any argument, the name parameter inside the function becomes undefined.
-So, the function attempts to concatenate undefined with the greeting string, resulting in 'Hi there, undefined'</p>
+<p>Explaine: The sayHi function expects a name as argument when it is called.
+But here calling sayHi() without passing any arguments.
+In this case function will have default value of undefined.
+The function will returns "Hi there, undefined" to the console.</p>

 ###### 5. Write the correct answer from the following options and give an explanation (2-5 lines).